Dimasik007/python_car_game/README.md

 # python_car_game
-car game developed in Python with Pygame
+car game developed in Python3 with Pygame